taraw28/ling567-22wi-bcj/README.md

     Nganyji ngay nga-n-k-iid-a Broome-ngan
     `Will I go to Broome?’
     ```
+    - There are some derivatives of nganyji, such as _nganyjal_ and _nganyjirrgoordoo_ ‘how many’ (and in the old texts, nganyjarda)._ Nganyjal_ is marked with the indefinite marker -al
+      - Ex(s):
+	nganyji
+-
     - The clitic =_(g)arda_ has a clear deontic meaning.
 It is probably related to the adverb _garda_, which means ‘still’ in the sense of ‘X still did something (even though I told him not to)’
       - Ex(s) for the clitic _(g)arda_
      ```